cloudbase/garm/doc/providers.md

 ### LXD remotes

-By default, garm does not load any image remotes.
+By default, GARM does not load any image remotes.
 You get to choose which remotes you add (if any).
 An image remote is a repository of images that LXD uses to create new instances, either virtual machines or containers.
-In the absence of any remote, garm will attempt to find the image you configure for a pool of runners, on the LXD server we're connecting to.
+In the absence of any remote, GARM will attempt to find the image you configure for a pool of runners, on the LXD server we're connecting to.
 If one is present, it will be used, otherwise it will fail and you will need to configure a remote.

 The sample config file in this repository has the usual default ```LXD``` remotes: